A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Image via Sucuri

-As you can see, the cheapest plan is at $199 per year.
+As you can see, the cheapest cost of a website is $299 per year.

 Other popular security plugins include: